Pack These 80+ Basic French Travel Phrases for a Smooth Trip to France

 Having essential French travel phrases on hand can totally transform your trip.

-We’ll also give you some tips and cultural context so it’s easier to memorize some (or all!) of these French travel phrases ahead of time.
-That way, you can concentrate on enjoying the food, seeing the sights and talking with locals once you’re there.
+I’ll also give you some tips and cultural context so it’s easier to memorize some (or all!) of these French travel phrases ahead of time.

 How to Prepare for Traveling to France